Choose from four psychology concentrations that allow you to develop specialized expertise in your chosen career path.

 - Apply theoretical and conceptual foundations of psychology as they relate to your area of concentration to arrive at evidence-based professional practice strategies.

 - Apply ethical, legal, individual, and sociocultural standards and guidelines set forth within your area of concentration and the field of psychology.

-Before graduation, you have the choice of completing a thesis or passing a comprehensive exam.
+Before graduation, you'll have the choice of completing a thesis or a capstone course.

 See the University Catalog for policy and degree plan information specific to this program.

 The graduate resource center, ABA student site, and addictions student site offer resources to support students in the psychology master’s program.

 Students are invited to join organizations such as the Psychology Club, Psi Chi International Honor Society, and Autism Speaks U. Free webinars are also available to support your learning outside of the classroom.

 A bachelor’s degree is required to enroll in a master’s degree program.
 You will need to provide an official transcript that shows completion of your bachelor’s degree from an accredited institution, though an unofficial copy may be provided during the application process.
 Refer to the University Catalog or speak to an Advisor to learn more.